Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 Claimed Pre-2021 Midterm National Election Decreases In Violent Crime From BJS

-But both the FBI and the National Crime Victimization Survey suggest that violent crime was flat in 2021 when many additional sources insist that violence increased considerably for 2021.
+But both the FBI and the National Crime Victimization Survey suggest that violent crime was flat in 2021, when many additional sources insist that violence increased considerably in 2021.

 Claimed Pre-2020 National Election Decreases In Violent Crime From The FBI And The National Crime Victimization Survey